 We hope you enjoy learning from these organizations that are doing fantastic work and paving the way for nonprofit digital marketing.

-1. UNICEF — Name individuals
+1. UNICEF — Lesson: Name individuals

 Unicef’s work around the world is extensive and far-reaching, but the organization is expert at highlighting the local and personal impact of its initiatives through Instagram posts like this one, about a local doctor and his patient at a clinic in DR Congo.

-2. Wateraid — Mission-critical homepage
+2. Wateraid — Lesson: Make your homepage mission-critical

 “One in six healthcare facilities worldwide have no handwashing facilities at all.”